salaboy/platforms-on-k8s/chapter-5/README.md

 Kafka doesn't require any secret to be created when using its default configuration.

+You can now create as many database or message broker instances as your cluster resources can handle!

 ## Let's deploy our Conference Application

-Ok, now that we have our two databases running, we need to make sure that our application services connect to these instances.
-The first thing that we need to do is to disable the Agenda and Call For Proposal Services helm dependencies so that when the charts get installed don't install new databases.
+Ok, now that we have our two databases and our message broker running, we need to make sure that our application services connect to these instances.
+The first thing that we need to do is to disable the Helm dependencies defined in the Conference Application chart, so that when the application gets installed don't install the databases and the message broker.
+We can do this by setting the `install.infrastructure` flag to `false`.

 For that, we will use the `app-values.yaml` file containing the configurations for the services to connect to our newly created databases: